russhustle/leetpattern/docs/fast_slow_pointers.md

 ## 283. Move Zeroes

+- Move all zeroes to the end of the array while maintaining the relative order of the non-zero elements.

 ```python
 --8<-- "0283_move_zeroes.py"
 ```

 ## 1089.
 Duplicate Zeros

+- Duplicate each occurrence of zero, shifting the remaining elements to the right.

 ```python
 --8<-- "1089_duplicate_zeros.py"
 ```

 ## 287. Find the Duplicate Number

+- Find the duplicate number in an array containing `n + 1` integers where each integer is between `1` and `n` inclusive.

 ```python
 --8<-- "0287_find_the_duplicate_number.py"